About Us »

 In World War Two, the US Navy began using small craft (motor torpedo boats variously called PT boats, MTBs, MGBs, Schnellbooten, or MAS-boats) to fight near shore.
 This developed in the Vietnam War into true riverine warfare (brown water navy), in intertidal and river areas.
 Shifting military tactics and irregular warfare overseas makes this style of combat even more likely in the future.
 In January 2006, it was reported that the US Navy plans to deploy three riverine squadrons to Iraq in 2007.
 These squadrons will relieve Marines who are currently responsible for conducting maritime security operations in the ports and inland waterways of Iraq.

 The Gamewardens will showcase news of Modern Riverine Warfare here as it becomes available.
 Please check back often for news.
-If you come across an applicable news feature, please feel free to forward it to Larry Bissonnette for inclusion here.
+If you come across an applicable news feature, please feel free to forward it to The Webmaster for inclusion here.

 Photo Gallery of Special Operations Craft - Riverine »